 Crazy Ride an Auto-rickshaw.

-As we are going out to get some food, we choose to use rickshaw on the way back and yes, what an adventure !
-They can turn, u-turn,stop wherever they want and no one bother.
+As we are going out to get some food, we choose to use rickshaw on the way back and yes, what an adventure!
+They can turn, u-turn, stop wherever they want and no one bothers.
 It is dangerous but fun at the same time.
-Caution : Beware of the rickshaw, i wouldn't recommend if you are alone taking rickshaw.
+Caution: Beware of the rickshaw, i wouldn't recommend if you are alone taking rickshaw.
 Not safe.
-But if you are in group of 3, yes, why not-)
+But if you are in a group of 3, yes, why not-)

 Indira Gandhi International Airport.

-It was the longest que I have experience with strict procedures to get to your destination.
-I totally get it because of the past incidents and the security is top notch.
+It was the longest queue I have experience with strict procedures to get to your destination.
+I totally get it because of the past incidents and the security is top-notch.
 Kudos to that!
 So be at the airport 4 hours before departure.
 It is huge and but comfortable.
 The officer could have been more welcoming though.